echo2echo/passwordGenerator/README.md

 An Outlook/Microsoft account password can be 256 characters long.

 Change the length parameter in the URLs below for how long you would like your password to be.
-Up to 2048 characters.

 ### Retrieve a password with a web browser...